Introduction to Online Control

 \subsection{Double Integrator}

 The double integrator is a common example of a {\em linear} dynamical system.
-In its simplest form, it models a one-dimensional point object moving according to Newtonian mechanics.
-The state $\x_t$ is 2-dimensional, with the first coordinate indicating the position of a point object and the second denoting its velocity.
-The control algorithm decides the force $u_t\in \reals$ that is applied to the object at each time step; after an appropriate normalization, $u_t$ may be interpreted as a force or acceleration input applied over one sampling interval.
+In its simplest form, it models a one-dimensional point object moving along the real line.
+The state $\x_t\in\reals^2$ is two-dimensional, with the first coordinate indicating position and the second denoting velocity.
+The control algorithm chooses a scalar actuation $u_t\in\reals$ that directly affects the velocity coordinate at each time step; after an appropriate normalization, $u_t$ may be interpreted as a force or acceleration input applied over one sampling interval.
 The dynamics equation can be written as

-The position of the object is linearly related to its velocity via the parameter $\Delta$, which measures the time resolution the controller operates in.
+The position is linearly related to the velocity through the sampling period $\Delta$.
 Optionally, the state is also affected by external perturbations $\w_t$ outside the influence of the controller.

-The goal here is to ensure that the point object arrives and then comes to rest at some coordinate $x^*\in \mathbb{R}$ as fast as possible, while also not expending too much energy.
-The cost function is naturally expressed as
+The goal here is to ensure that the point object arrives and then comes to rest at some coordinate $x^\star\in \mathbb{R}$ as quickly as possible, while also not expending too much energy.
+A natural stage cost is

-\subsection{Pendulum Swing-up}
+\subsection{Pendulum Swing-Up}

-The swing-up pendulum is one of the simplest examples of rotational kinematics.
-It corresponds to a point object of mass $m$ mounted at the end of a massless rod of length $l$.
-The other end of the rod is fixed to a pivot.
-Being vertically aligned, the system is subject to gravity with gravitational acceleration $g$.
-The controller is in charge of applying a time-varying torque $u_t\in\mathbb{R}$ at each time step.
-Given the vertical angle $\theta_t$ of the rod measured from the downward vertical, then a discretization of the continuous-time dynamics gives
+The swing-up pendulum is one of the simplest examples of rotational motion.
+It consists of a point mass $m$ attached to the end of a massless rod of length $l$, with the other end fixed at a pivot.
+The system is subject to gravity with acceleration $g$, and the controller applies a torque $u_t\in\mathbb{R}$ at each time step.
+If $\theta_t$ denotes the angle of the rod measured from the downward vertical, then a discretization of the continuous-time dynamics gives